stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/registration.rst

 .. code-block:: properties

     stormpath.web.register.nextUri = /

 **If** ``stormpath.web.register.autoLogin = true``

-If :ref:`email verification <email verification>` is disabled, a successfully registered user will be automatically logged in to the application and redirected to the page a successful login redirects, configuration property:
+If :ref:`email verification <email verification>` is disabled, a successfully registered user will be automatically logged in to the application and redirected to the page specified in the ``stormpath.web.login.nextUri`` configuration property:

 .. code-block:: properties